Charles Forbes-Leith

 Colonel Sir Charles Rosdew Forbes-Leith, 1st Baronet (20 February 1859 – 2 November 1930), known as Charles Burn until 1923 and as Sir Charles Burn, Bt, between 1923 and 1925, was a British army officer and Conservative Party politician who was member of parliament for Torquay from 1910 to 1923.

 Military

 Burn served in the 8th Hussars and the 1st Dragoons, before he was transferred to the 3rd (Militia) Battalion of the Gordon Highlanders in 1899.
 He was seconded for service with the Imperial Yeomanry in South Africa on 31 January 1900, after the outbreak of the Second Boer War, and was in command of a battalion.
-He later commanded the Westminster Dragoons.
+For his service in South Africa, he was promoted to lieutenant-colonel on 18 October 1902.
+He later transferred to the Army Reserve, and was Honorary Colonel of the Westminster Dragoons.

 Politics

 Burn was elected to Parliament at the December 1910 general election and held his seat until it was won by the Liberal Party in 1923.
 As well as his work with the Conservative Party Burn also joined the British Fascisti upon its formation in 1923 and sat on the Grand Council of what was initially a group with close ties to the right of the Conservative Party.
 He was also a member of the National Citizens Union, a rightist pressure group.